'Changes must be made' after Tawel Fan

 Mr Gething said the report showed the need for managers at Betsi Cadwaladr - already in special measures - to "increase the pace of improvement".

-On "a very difficult day" for families and staff affected, the minister said he hoped the findings could "act as a catalyst to the lifting of a dark shadow that has extended over mental health services n north Wales for a number of years".
+On "a very difficult day" for families and staff affected, the minister said he hoped the findings could "act as a catalyst to the lifting of a dark shadow that has extended over mental health services in north Wales for a number of years".

 "This report is the result of a very extensive and thorough investigation into the care and treatment provided to patients on the Tawel Fan Ward of the Ablett Unit at Ysbyty Glan Clwyd," Mr Gething said.